TL;DR:

 Step 3: Scrub with Brushes

-1. Use a Wire Brush: Scrub the brake components with a wire brush to remove any stubborn debris.
+- Use a Wire Brush: Scrub the brake components with a wire brush to remove any stubborn debris.
 Focus on the crevices and edges where dirt tends to accumulate.
+For disc brakes, scrub the rotor surface and caliper edges where dust collects.
+If your car uses drum brakes, clean around the hub openings and behind the drum plate as much as possible.

 Step 4: Rinse and Dry